“Jumbo shrimp.” “Smart bomb.” “Freezer burn.”

 Oxymorons.
 We’re all familiar with these.
 Oxymorons are the bringing together of two opposites or contradictory terms.
 With that in mind, maybe it’s high time we added another phrase to the long list of oxmora:

 Almost daily, I hear people defaulting to—and defending—the choice of a SUV when the option of buying a new car comes up.
-In almost every case, the primary reason listed is safety.
+Using lenders for bad credit and getting an SUV is the easy part the hard part comes when it comes to maintaining such a big car and saving it from the inevitable scratches which happen accidently while driving.
+Almost every case, the primary reason listed for buying this car is safety.
 And who can blame them?
 We spend an increasing amount of time behind the wheel and people want their families & children to be safe & secure on the road.
 The perception is that bigger is better, more steel equals stronger, and taller means superior.
 Add it all up, SUVs just seem like the safest choice, right?

 For most SUVs, nothing could be further from the truth…